 Most people have learned that, at one point or another, debt can quickly spiral out of control.
 A heavy debt burden can have far-reaching effects on everything you do, including how you manage your business and plan for the future.
 Sometimes, debt can even negatively impact your home and family.
 But it does not have to be that way.
 You have options, and one of them is bankruptcy.
 While it may sound unpleasant, if done correctly, you could get the fresh start you need to gain control over your finances.

-At Farmer & Morris Law, PLLC, our Asheville bankruptcy lawyers can help you navigate the legal process and determine if filing bankruptcy is the right move for you.
+At Farmer & Morris Law, PLLC, our Asheville bankruptcy lawyers can help you navigate the legal process and determine if filing for bankruptcy is the right move for you.
 We will go over the different types of bankruptcy filings and discuss which one makes the most sense for your situation.
 If you decide to move forward with us, we will negotiate with your creditors and take actions that allow you to start living a stress-free life.

 Consult With an Asheville Bankruptcy Lawyer

-Get a Fresh Start
+You Can Get a Fresh Start

-Manage Your Debt
+You Can Manage Your Debt

 Not everyone qualifies to wipe out their debt and start over.
-Depending on what bankruptcy chapter you file for, you may have to give up some of your assets or come up with a plan that allows you to make manageable payments over time.
-An Asheville bankruptcy lawyer can not only advise you on your legal options but also help you come up with a plan to prevent your debt from overwhelming you again.
+Depending on what bankruptcy Chapter you file for, you may have to give up some of your assets or come up with a plan that allows you to make manageable payments over time.
+An Asheville bankruptcy attorney can not only advise you on your legal options but also help you come up with a plan to prevent your debt from overwhelming you again.

-Get Your Life Back
+You Could Get Your Life Back

 For a free legal consultation with a bankruptcy lawyer serving Asheville, call 828.286.3866